Ari Kagan

-Ari Kagan (born Arkadiy Kagan in 1967) is an American politician who was a member of the New York City Council from the 47th district, representing Bensonhurst, Coney Island, Gravesend, and Sea Gate.
+Ari Kagan (born Arkadiy Kagan; 1967) is an American politician who was a member of the New York City Council from the 47th district, representing Bensonhurst, Coney Island, Gravesend, and Sea Gate.
 Elected in November 2021, he assumed office on January 1, 2022.
 After being elected as a Democrat, he switched his party membership to the Republican Party during his City Council term.
 Kagan lost his re-election bid to Democrat Justin Brannan in 2023.

 Early life and education

 Kagan was born in Minsk in 1967.
 His parents were survivors of the Holocaust.
 His paternal grandmother Sofiya was killed in the Minsk ghetto in 1942 while his father Mikhail survived.

 After graduating Secondary School No. 20 in Minsk, he attended the Leningrad Suvorov School until the Spring of 1984 after which he joined the Soviet Army and in the Fall of 1984, he was admitted to the Journalism Department at Lviv Higher Military-Political School, from which he graduated in Spring 1988.

 In 1991, Kagan left the Soviet Army and the Soviet Communist Party.
 He said he "became disillusioned with the Soviet-Communist ideology".
 He immigrated as a refugee to the United States with his family in May 1993, after the collapse of the Soviet Union.
 In the U.S., he attended Zicklin School of Business at Baruch College and graduated with a Bachelor of Business Administration in Marketing and Advertising in 1999.

 In 2002, he legally changed his name from "Arkadiy" to "Ari" when he became naturalized as a U.S. citizen.
 In a 2010 interview, Kagan said of the name change: "Firstly, Ari is shorter than Arkadiy, and Americans do not distort my name, and secondly, I like my new name because it resembles the abbreviation of the words "America - Russia - Israel"."